Future students: Admissions

 We train students to solve problems and equip them with analytical skills making them versatile and adaptable across all disciplines.
-We have faculty who are active researchers in astrophysics, high energy particle physics, nuclear physics (experimental/theoretical), physics of the cell, physics of soft matter, and physics of solid-state devices similar to transistors.
+We have faculty who are active researchers in astrophysics, high energy particle physics, nuclear physics (experimental/theoretical), physics of the cell, physics of soft matter, and condensed matter.

 The Advanced Placement (AP) program provides high school students the opportunity to complete college-level courses during secondary school.
 Wayne State University is proud to participate in the advanced placement tradition.

 As part of our undergraduate Honors program, students may participate in these areas of research with a faculty mentor.
 Many undergraduates participate in paid research projects through the Research Experience for Undergraduates (REU) program, funded by the National Science Foundation.
 Graduate students, enrolled in both master's and Ph.D. programs, have the opportunity to work with world-class physicists working in a wide variety of fields.